signalfx/integrations/couchbase/SMART_AGENT_MONITOR.md

 ## Description

-**This integration primarily consists of the Smart Agent monitor `collectd/couchbase`.
+This integration primarily consists of the Smart Agent monitor `collectd/couchbase`.
-Below is an overview of that monitor.**
+Below is an overview of that monitor.

 ### Smart Agent Monitor

-This is a Smart Agent monitor for [Couchbase](https://www.couchbase.com/) that uses the [couchbase collectd Python plugin](https://github.com/signalfx/collectd-couchbase) to collect metrics from Couchbase server instances.
+This is a Smart Agent monitor for [Couchbase](https://www.couchbase.com/) that uses the [couchbase collectd Python plugin](https://github.com/signalfx/collectd-couchbase) that you configure to collect metrics from Couchbase server instances.

-For general reference on how to monitor Couchbase, see <a target="_blank" href="http://blog.couchbase.com/monitoring-couchbase-cluster">Couchbase Monitoring</a> and <a target="_blank" href="http://developer.couchbase.com/documentation/server/4.0/monitoring/monitoring-rest.html">Monitor
+For general information on how to monitor Couchbase, see <a target="_blank" href="http://blog.couchbase.com/monitoring-couchbase-cluster">Couchbase Monitoring</a> and <a target="_blank" href="http://developer.couchbase.com/documentation/server/4.0/monitoring/monitoring-rest.html">Monitor